dirigible-io/dirigible-io.github.io/docs-blogs/docs/index.md

 ---

-Welcome to Eclipse Dirigible<sup>&trade;</sup> Blog
+Welcome to Eclipse Dirigible<sup>&trade;</sup> Blogs
 ===

-Hi Friends!
-In this blog we share with you our vision, opinions and expereince on cloud development and Eclipse Dirigible in particular.
-We hope you will enjoy reading the articles and writing new ones!
+Hi, friends!
+Here, we share our vision, opinions, and experience on cloud development and, in particular, Eclipse Dirigible.
+We hope you'll enjoy reading these blogs.
+Add more content whenever you feel like it!

 ![Blogs Image](images/blogs.svg)